Skip to main content

 Technical Analysis

 CVE-2026-20149 is a cross-site scripting (XSS) vulnerability identified in Cisco Webex Meetings, a widely used video conferencing platform.
-The root cause is improper neutralization of user-supplied input during web page generation, which allows an attacker to inject malicious scripts into web pages viewed by other users.
-This vulnerability can be exploited remotely by an unauthenticated attacker who persuades a user to click a specially crafted malicious link.
-Upon successful exploitation, the attacker can execute arbitrary scripts in the context of the victim’s browser session, potentially leading to theft of sensitive information such as session tokens, cookies, or other confidential data, and manipulation of the user interface.
-The vulnerability does not affect system availability but compromises confidentiality and integrity.
-The CVSS v3.1 base score is 6.1, indicating a medium severity level, with attack vector being network (remote), low attack complexity, no privileges required, but user interaction needed.
-The scope is changed, meaning the vulnerability affects resources beyond the vulnerable component.
-Cisco has released a fix to address the improper input filtering, and no further customer action is required at this time.
-No known exploits have been reported in the wild, but the potential for phishing-based attacks remains.
-This vulnerability highlights the critical need for secure coding practices, especially input validation and output encoding in web applications to prevent XSS attacks.
+The root cause is improper neutralization of user-supplied input during the generation of web pages, which allows an attacker to inject malicious scripts into the content viewed by other users.
+This vulnerability can be exploited remotely by an unauthenticated attacker who persuades a user to click on a specially crafted malicious link.
+Upon successful exploitation, the attacker can execute arbitrary scripts in the context of the victim's browser session, potentially leading to theft of sensitive information such as session tokens, user credentials, or other confidential data accessible via the Webex interface.
+The vulnerability does not require authentication but does require user interaction (clicking the malicious link).
+The scope of impact is confined to the confidentiality and integrity of the user's data and session, with no direct impact on system availability.
+Cisco has released a fix for this vulnerability, and no active exploits have been reported in the wild.
+The CVSS v3.1 base score is 6.1, indicating a medium severity level, with vector metrics AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:N, meaning it is remotely exploitable with low attack complexity, no privileges required, user interaction needed, and it affects confidentiality and integrity with a changed scope.

 Potential Impact